NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/common/service-install-output-and-backend.md

-Your output will look something like this (majority of the output was omitted for brevity):
+Your output will look something like this (the majority of the output was omitted for brevity):
 ```
  .   ____          _            __ _ _
  /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \